 On the other hand, avocado is high in folate, which prevents the formation of excess homocysteine so that your body can produce sufficient amounts of serotonin and dopamine.
-In turn, this will improve your moods, reduce anxiety, lower the risk of depression and help you sleep better.
+In turn, this will improve your mood, reduce anxiety, lower your risk of depression and help you sleep better.

 10. Supports skin and hair health

 Avocado contains antioxidants, vitamins C and E, fatty acids, and minerals that help boost collagen production, fight inflammation, promote autophagy, and protect against sun damage.
 This will result in healthy, bright, and glowing skin.

 Additionally, avocado is high in biotin, a B-complex vitamin that aids hair growth.
 Minerals in avocados like magnesium and potassium may also help strengthen your hair, keep it shiny and smooth while improving the health of your scalp.

 According to research, the high levels of vitamin E in avocado may reduce inflammation and reduce the early joint damage experienced in osteoarthritis.
 The anti-inflammatory properties of avocado may also help reduce swelling, pain, and stiffness experienced in arthritis.
 Read More.

 One of the best things about avocados is that they are extremely high in glutathione antioxidants which promote healthy and clear skin, boost your immune system, and minimize damage from environmental factors such as pollution.